9thAAC/9thAAC.github.io/index.md

 </table>
 </html>

-Registration fees should be paid via bank transfer - more details will be emailed to you once you register.

 We will have an individually funded conference dinner at ENTER NAME OF PUB/RESTAURANT on Tuesday 18th November.

 <h2 id="rego">Travel Support for Students</h2>